 Preparation and Review of Real Estate Contracts

 When an attorney reviews a real estate contract, they focus on various details to ensure their client’s interests are protected and the transaction is legally sound.
-Here are a few key aspects they typically look for but are not limited to:
+Here are a few key aspects Attorneys typically look for but are not limited to:

-2. Purchase Price and Payment Terms: Attorneys confirm that the agreed-upon purchase price is clearly stated and that the terms of payment, including any deposits are outlined accurately.
+2. Purchase Price and Payment Terms: confirm that the agreed-upon purchase price is clearly stated and that the terms of payment, including any deposits are outlined accurately.

-11. Homeowners Association (HOA) Disclosures: If applicable, they review any HOA rules, fees, and disclosures that need to be provided to the buyer.
+11. Homeowners Association (HOA) Disclosures: If applicable, they review any HOA rules, fees and disclosures that need to be provided to the buyer.

 17. Seller Financing: If applicable, they verify the terms of any seller financing arrangement.